kubedos/kubedos/README.md

 ## Artifact outputs

-KubeDOS can output multiple artifact types from the same pipeline:
+KubeDos can output multiple artifact types from the same pipeline:

 | Artifact Type | Typical Use | Notes |
 |---|---|---|